7 Ways to Calm Anxiety with Natural Remedies

 Refocus your mind on physical sensations can shift our energy

-Refocusing your mind on the physical can diffuse racing thoughts.
 Anxiety builds in the frontal lobes of your brain, the headquarters of analytical thought.
 You can slow racing, looping thoughts by transferring focus to the “feeling brain,” the region by your spinal column where sensory input is received.
-Take a warm bath or shower; hold an ice cube; tap on pressure points like your sternum.
-Even fake a laugh—the sensation of a laugh in your belly and chest combats anxiety symptoms, and even a fake smile sends “happy” neuro-transmitters into your brain.

 The power and prevalence of anxiety disorders may be daunting, but the range of coping techniques is just as impressive.
-For the one-in-four American adults diagnosed with an anxiety disorder and countless more struggling undiagnosed, relief might seem unattainable.
-What works in one situation might not in another.
-What gives a young person solace might not work as he or she ages.
-But there is hope.
+For one in four American adults diagnosed with an anxiety disorder and countless more struggling undiagnosed, relief might seem unattainable.

 Rather than seeking a cure-all, mix and match these 7 healthy coping techniques to find the right fit for your situation.
-For every surge of panic, there are many manageable, practical ways to effectively minimize that anxiety.
+For each surge of panic, there are many manageable, practical ways to effectively minimize that anxiety.

-For support or to learn more ways how to stop worrying, cultivate emotional well-being, and find inner peace, check out our coaching programs and classes.
-And if you're interested in understanding your emotions or learning emotional intelligence, check out our online course.
+If you're interested in understanding your emotions or learning emotional intelligence, check out our online course.

 Discover More